The nondegenerate generalized K\"ahler Calabi-Yau problem: Introduction

 Building on these natural formal properties, in line with Conjecture \ref{CYconj} it is natural to expect that in this setting the solution to GKRF exists for all time and converges to a hyper-K\"ahler metric (cf. Conjecture \ref{conj:GKRF}).
 With this in mind we establish some a priori estimates which are relevant to establishing the long time existence, and moreover lead to a definitive convergence statement assuming certain further a priori estimates.
 In particular, we begin by establishing the key fact that the Ricci potential evolves by the pure heat equation, in line with the corresponding behavior of K\"ahler-Ricci flow.
 Based on this we are able to obtain strong a priori estimates on the gradient of the Ricci potential.
 Combining this with previous regularity results for GKRF, we can establish a conditional resolution of Conjecture \ref{CYconj}.

-\begin{thm} (cf. Theorem \ref{formalflowtheorem2}) Let $(M^{4n}, g, I, J)$ be a nondegenerate generalized K\"ahler manifold.
-Let $(g_t, I, J_t)$ denote the solution to GKRF with this initial condition in the $I$-fixed gauge.
+\begin{thm} (cf. Theorem \ref{formalflowtheorem2}) Let $(M^{4n}, g_0, I, J)$ be a nondegenerate generalized K\"ahler manifold.
+Let $(g_t, I, J_t)$ denote the solution to GKRF with this initial condition.
 Suppose there exists a constant $\gL > 0$ such that for all times $t$ in the maximal interval of existence, the solution satisfies

-where $\del \alpha$ is an associated torsion potential.
 Then the solution exists for all time and converges to a hyper-K\"ahler metric.
 In particular, Conjecture~\ref{CYconj} holds true. \end{thm}

 In prior work of the second author \cite{SNDG} the global existence and weak convergence of the flow when $n=1$ was established.
 The proof exploits the classification of complex surfaces, in particular using the existence of a background K\"ahler metric to obtain some necessary a priori estimates.
 Our final result extends this to arbitrary $n \geq 1$.
-In particular, we establish the global existence and weak convergence of GKRF under the assumption that a hyper-K\"ahler metric exists.
-Observe that even with the assumption that a hyper-K\"ahler metric exists on our given complex manifold, Conjecture \ref{CYconj} does not immediately follow, as it asks for deformability of an arbitrary GK structure to a hyper-K\"ahler one, and it is not a priori known if this space is \emph{connected}.
-Thus, up to the weakness of the convergence, the flow verifies Conjecture \ref{CYconj} for hyper-K\"ahler backgrounds, in particular yielding the connectivity of the nonlinear space of generalized K\"ahler structures on these manifolds, a nonobvious fact.
+In particular, we establish the global existence of GKRF under the assumption that a hyper-K\"ahler metric exists, together with some weak convergence statements.

 \begin{thm} Let $(M^{4n}, I)$ be a compact hyper-K\"ahler manifold.
 Suppose $(g,I,J)$ is a nondegenerate generalized K\"ahler structure on $M$.
-The solution to generalized K\"ahler-Ricci flow in the $I$-fixed gauge with initial condition $(g,I,J)$ exists on $[0,\infty)$, and satisfies
+The solution to generalized K\"ahler-Ricci flow with initial condition $(g,I,J)$ exists on $[0,\infty)$, and satisfies

 Moreover, there exists a sequence of times $\{t_j\} \to \infty$ such that $(\gw_I)_{t_j}$ converges in the sense of currents to a closed positive $(1,1)$ current. \end{thm}